enough for a couple of salads (thanks to Wayne Heasman)

 serves 6 as a side

 This is a summertime staple for us.
-The secret ingredient is a single, whole spice, coriander seed, roasted slightly – it’s the only cooked ingredient.
+The secret ingredient is a single, whole spice, cumin seed, roasted slightly – it’s the only cooked ingredient.
 The little seeds lie in wait and then burst with flavour each time you take a forkful of salad and begin to chew.

 - 19-oz can of black beans, drained and well rinsed